EkVid/BIOD59/README.md

 # BIOD59
-Assignment Code for Models in Ecology, Epidemiology, and Conservation Biology
+MATLAB Code for Models in Ecology, Epidemiology, and Conservation Biology Assignments